 We’ve prepared our children well for the physical aspect of going back to school.
 We must prepare them emotionally too.
 If you worry about that, I invite you to take the course, “What to Teach Your Children About Emotions.”
 Children who are prepared to understand their emotions will not fall apart the minute stress comes.
 They will know how to make decisions based upon their family values and standards, and not be swayed by emotional appeals or manipulation.

-Learn more about our classes, or contact me for a coaching session on this topic.
+You can also contact me for a coaching session on this topic.
 Our kids definitely need this knowledge.